bbauska/UofM-AdvStyling/readme.md

 9.  }
 ```

-So, I\'m going to put in at media screen.
-And, min-width, let\'s go
+So, I&apos;m going to put in at media screen.
+And, min-width, let&apos;s go
 ahead and pick a number.
-I\'m going to say 778.
+I&apos;m going to say 778.
 All right, make this a
 little bigger so you can see it.
-What I\'m saying is, hey browser, if
+What I&apos;m saying is, hey browser, if
 you are this size or bigger, I want you to run some special code.
 And
 what code is it?
-It\'s that code that says, never mind, I don\'t want to
+It&apos;s that code that says, never mind, I don&apos;t want to
 be a single column, I want to be three columns.
-So, I\'m going to put
+So, I&apos;m going to put
 that back in there.
 Save it.
 And boom, it happened already.

 It goes in, the browser figures out your size, and then goes in and
 makes any changes.
 This is hopefully pretty straight forward to you,
 although you might want to look at the code for a little bit, change the
 numbers.
-I\'m going to change this to 1,200, right away it goes back.
+I&apos;m going to change this to 1,200, right away it goes back.
 You can play with these break points, these are the break points that we
 talked about earlier, to find that perfect look for your page.
 As we
 make more and more complicated media queries, I really want you to go